quzhi1/ScalaPlayground/README.md

 - Function & method can both be directly passed into another function as lambda.
 Just like go.
 - Function can also be return type as lambda
 - You can define private helper function inside a function
+- There can be implicit parameters.
+If you don't give it,
+    - Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.
+    - Then it looks for members marked implicit in all the companion objects associated with the implicit candidate type.

 # Object
 - Can do singleton class